 What Is Laser Therapy?

-Laser therapy is a non-invasive treatment that uses targeted light energy to reduce pain, decrease inflammation, and support tissue healing.
+Laser therapy is a non-invasive treatment that uses targeted light energy to reduce pain, decrease inflammation and support tissue healing.

 How Laser Therapy Works

-- increasing blood flow to injured tissue
+- Increase blood flow

-- reducing inflammation and swelling
+- Reduce inflammation

-- supporting tissue repair
+- Support tissue repair

-- calming irritated nerves
+- Calm irritated nerves

 Unlike surgical lasers, this treatment does not heat or damage tissue.
-Most people feel little to no sensation during treatment.

 Who Typically Benefits From Laser Therapy?